AdamWhittingham/personal-site/_posts/2026-07-15-concise-communication.md

 home_summary: "Investing in good habits can save your team a lot of time"
 ---

-# Concise communication keeps teams running smoothly
+# Concise communication
+## Optimise for your audience

 As engineering teams grow, communication overhead grows faster.
 Every extra person adds more conversations, more channels, and more opportunities for information to get lost or duplicated.
 The teams that run smoothly are not the ones that communicate the most, they are the ones that communicate deliberately.
 Over the years I have settled on a set of conventions for how I use Slack, and they have made a noticeable difference to how quickly decisions get made and how little time we spend repeating ourselves.